 - a.
-Not an additional permitted sign type.
 Changeable copy signs are not an additional permitted sign type, but any permitted sign type may be a changeable copy sign, provided that the total surface area of the entire sign does not exceed the maximum allowed for the type and location of sign upon which the changeable copy is displayed. - b.
-Electronic variable message signs.
-Any sign type may be an electronic variable message sign subject to the following regulations: - 1.
-Surface area.
-The areas of electronic variable message signs capable of displaying copy shall not exceed 40 square feet and shall be included within the maximum aggregate sign surface area allowed for the type and location of sign upon which the changeable copy is displayed. - 2.
-Length of cycle.
-The electronic changeable copy or images shall not alternate, change, fade in, fade out, or otherwise change more frequently than once every ten seconds.
-Electronic variable message sign signs may not display scrolling, racing, pixelating or moving characters or images, or similar actions that convey motion. - 3.
+Electronic Variable Message Signs: Any sign type may be an electronic variable message sign subject to the following regulations: - i.
+Surface Area.
+The areas of electronic variable message signs capable of displaying copy shall not exceed forty (40) square feet and shall be included within the maximum aggregate sign surface area allowed for the type and location of sign upon which the changeable copy is displayed. - ii.
+Length of Cycle.
+The electronic changeable copy or images shall not alternate, change, fade in, fade out, or otherwise change more frequently than once every ten (10) seconds.
+Electronic variable message sign signs may not display scrolling, racing, pixelating or moving characters or images, or similar actions that convey motion. - iii.
 Color.
-All copy, characters or other changeable images shall be of one color only, with light copy on a dark background. - 4.
-Brightness adjustment.
-An electronic variable message sign shall be equipped with photosensitive equipment which automatically adjusts the brightness and contrast of the sign in direct relation to the ambient outdoor illumination such that the light level does not exceed three footcandles at the front lot line and one footcandle at all other lot lines, measured three feet above the surface of the ground.

-- 5. Maintenance.
-Any electronic variable message sign shall be maintained so as to be able to display messages in a complete and legible manner. - (5) Canopy and awning signs.
+All copy, characters or other changeable images shall be of one (1) color only, with light copy on a dark background. - iv.
+Brightness Adjustment.
+An electronic variable message sign shall be equipped with photosensitive equipment which automatically adjusts the brightness and contrast of the sign in direct relation to the ambient outdoor illumination such that the light level does not exceed three (3) foot candles at the front lot line and one (1) foot candle at all other lot lines, measured three (3) feet above the surface of the ground. - v.
+Maintenance.
+Any electronic variable message sign shall be maintained so as to be able to display messages in a complete and legible manner. - 5.
+Canopy and Awning Signs.
 The use of canopy and awning signs reduces the maximum area of any allowed wall sign by half.
 Canopy and awning signs are subject to the following provisions: - a.
-Surface area.
-The sign surface area of a canopy or awning sign shall not exceed 15 percent of the area of the vertical section of the canopies and awnings.
-The area of the vertical section of the canopies and awnings is calculated as the difference between the highest and lowest point on the canopy or awning multiplied by the length of the canopy or awning measured parallel to the facade upon which it is attached.
+Surface Area.
+The sign surface area of a canopy or awning sign shall not exceed fifteen (15) percent of the area of the vertical section of the canopies and awnings.
+The area of the vertical section of the canopies and awnings is calculated as the difference between the highest and lowest point on the canopy or awning multiplied by the length of the canopy or awning measured parallel to the façade upon which it is attached.

 b.
-Location.
+Location